 Almost all businesses need marketing, from supermarkets to mega conglomerates.
 Marketing is the lifeblood of any successful company because it brings in new prospects and keeps current ones interested.
 Advisors use marketing as a way to grow their business and increase clients.
 Now, as a financial advisor, your marketing might look different compared to someone in the insurance field or the grocery game.
 That’s why it’s essential to go in with a marketing plan.
 Not only will it save you headaches and hassles, but it will also save you from wasting money.

-We created this blog to help provide you with a foundation for your marketing plan.
-Along with steps to get you started and a way to continue marketing once your plan has been established.
+We created this blog to help provide you with a foundation for your marketing plan, along with steps to get you started and a way to continue marketing once your plan has been established.

 For example, if you’re trying to sell financial services to a younger generation, you might want to try connecting to them through more modern means.
 Instead of newspapers, you’ll try creating a social media plan.
-Having a plan allows you to interact with them directly easily and, in turn, increases the likelihood of new clients.
+Having a plan allows you to interact with them directly and easily and, in turn, increases the likelihood of new clients.

-2. Find a Voice for Your Brand
+3. Find Your Brand Voice

 For example, a very well-known company such as Coca-Cola has a very positive, friendly, and down-to-earth brand voice.
 They love to show off what living a happy life looks like, and that transfers over to their advertising and social media.
 Take a look at any of their videos, and you’ll notice all of them are happy the whole time or end on a happy, wholesome note.
-Their voice is feel good, and they do a great job making sure that it transfers to all forms of media.
-That means social media, advertising, products, and more.
+Their voice is feel-good, and they do a great job making sure that it transfers to all forms of media.
+That means social media, advertising, products, and more:

 Have trouble finding a brand voice?
 Try these steps:

-- Describe your brand in three words
+• Describe your brand in three words

-- Think about what you want your business to represent
+• Think about what you want your business to represent

-- Ask your clients what they feel best describes your advisory
+• Ask your clients what they feel best describes your advisory

-It’s important to remember that brand voices don’t change but they evolve as time goes on.
+It’s important to remember that brand voices don’t change, but they evolve as time goes on.
 Your voice’s goal should be to stand the test of time and represent what makes your business so great.
 What does your financial advisory stand for, and how does it want to be seen?
 Maintaining your brand and its voice is a never-ending challenge, but one that is sure to be worth it.

-3. Create a Timeline
+4. Create a Timeline

 The ability to stay organized is important when planning any sort of plan, especially a marketing one.
 It’s always a great idea to try and plan out when you want to reach certain milestones in the process.
 Create a timeline that sets certain due dates for parts of your marketing plan.
 Are you trying to establish an online presence as part of your marketing plan?
-Set dates that you want to get certain parts accomplished by.
+Set dates that you want to get certain parts accomplished.
 It’ll help you stay on track and keep you focused.

 For example, when setting up a digital presence, you’ll want to think about what aspects you want to get going on.
 Maybe you want to create social media, a website, and a blog to start with.
 Creating a timeline will help to ensure that you get each task completed by its due date.
 It’s simple, but it’s sure to help keep you on schedule to ensure your plan is successful.

-4. Set Up Your Digital Presence
+5. Set Up Your Digital Presence

 Now that you have a plan, it’s crucial to establish an online digital presence.
 In an age where social media has over 3.7 billion active users, it’s important to have an active social media account.
 Your digital presence should also include a well-designed website.
 Your social media and website should be used as a medium for sharing events, information, and updates about your advisory.
 Connecting with your current clients and potential prospects should fit into every advisor’s marketing plan.